hartleyblakey/CS-375/Assignment-3/README.md

 This is my submission for assignment 3 of CS-375.
 [It is hosted here](https://blue.cs.sonoma.edu/~hblakey/CS-375/Assignment-3/cubes.html)

-This version uses the fetch api so I can write shaders in their own files, with proper auto complete and inline documentation.
-There is a global ResourceManager singleton, and each cube requests the shaders it needs at module scope.
-The requests are fulfilled at the end of cubes.js, before the init() function is called.
+It makes use of async modules and the fetch api, so I can write shaders in their own files with autocomplete and inline documentation.

-**(Note: some commit timestamps are incorrect.
-In particular, the work for "fix return statement in vec3()" and "first pass at experimental cube" was completed in the same session as the commits before it)**

 It renders a cube using three different methods: